Reading Time: 7 minutes

 Harvesting

 Wood blewits typically fruit in the early autumn, about a year after planting.
-Keep an eye on your bed, especially after rainfall when temperatures dip in the autumn.
+Monitor your bed closely, especially after rainfall when temperatures dip in the autumn.
 Harvest by gently twisting the mushrooms from the substrate.
-Store them in the refrigerator in a paper bag and always cook before consuming to enhance flavor and digestibility.
+Store them in the refrigerator in a paper bag and always cook before consuming for improved flavor and digestibility.

 Wood blewits (Clitocybe nuda) are edible mushrooms that can be easily confused with several look-alikes.
-Here are some common look-alikes and tips for distinguishing them:
+Below are some common look-alikes and how to distinguish them:

 1. Amethyst Deceiver (Laccaria amethystina)